 Applications are made to the Wake Forest University Graduate School of Arts and Sciences in accordance with the admission procedures described in the Graduate School Bulletin and the online application materials. (http://graduate.wfu.edu) All applicants should have received a baccalaureate degree.
 Applicants should submit a current curriculum vitae or resume.
-The Statement of Interest (found near the end of the application for admission) should be approximately 300-600 words describing how you expect the Master of Arts in Bioethics will relate to your current and/or future work and interests.
+The Statement of Interest should be approximately 300-600 words describing how you expect the Master of Arts in Bioethics will relate to your current and/or future work and interests.
 The GRE requirement of the Graduate School may be waived upon demonstration of significant relevant professional experience (including advanced degrees), letters of recommendation, and statement of interest in the degree program.

-The Master of Arts in Bioethics requires 30 hours of work; 24 hours of coursework with an average grade of B or above plus 6 hours of thesis research.
+The Master of Arts in Bioethics requires 30 credit hours of work; 24 hours of coursework with an average grade of B or above plus 6 hours of thesis research.
 At least 12 of the 24 hours of coursework must be in courses numbered 700 or above (graduate students only).
 The remaining 12 hours may be in either 600 or 700 level courses.
 All work must be completed within six years of the date of initial enrollment in the graduate program.

 Joint degrees facilitate an interdisciplinary and comparative study of bioethics alongside another discipline and so prepare students whose academic or career interests include both.
 The MD/MA in Bioethics, in conjunction with the Wake Forest University School of Medicine, prepares students to engage bioethical issues in clinical practice and research and can be completed in as little as 5 years.
-MD/MA students typically complete their MA in Bioethics coursework after their 2nd or 3rd year of medical school and their MA thesis during their final year of medical school.
+MD/ MA students typically complete their MA in Bioethics coursework after their 3rd year of medical school and their MA thesis during their final year of medical school.
 The JD/MA in Bioethics, in partnership with the Wake Forest University School of Law, prepares students for work in health law and policy and can be completed in as little as 3.5 years.
 JD/MA students generally take 12 hours of bioethics coursework while enrolled in the law school and then enroll with the Bioethics program for an additional 6 hours of coursework and the thesis.
+The MDiv/MA in Bioethics, in conjunction with the Wake Forest University School of Divinity, enriches the backgrounds of students who want to pursue careers related to bioethics or ministry and can be completed in as little as 3.5 years.
+MDiv/MA students typically dedicate their first year to work in the School of Divinity and then take courses in both areas through the remainder of the dual degree program.